tomomiyazaki/tomomiyazaki.github.io/index.md

 # My Goals

+1. Be a iron-willed person.
+I do my best to go through everything patiently.
+2. Do researches helpful to people.
+Make a difference in our lives.
-1. Respect everyone.
+3. Respect everyone.
 Grades of jobs and place do not matter.
 [Ourself matter](https://www.churchofjesuschrist.org/study/general-conference/2011/10/you-matter-to-him?lang=eng&id=p31#p31).
-2. Work optimistically.
-Things will work out.
-3. Be patient.
-Don't become disappointed when things don't work out exactly as planned.
-4. Be persistent.
-Keep working even when things get difficult.
-Push through the tough time.
-5. Refine myself.
-Stop comparing myself to others.

 # Research